Prescription fee increase to £9.00 from 1st April 2019

 We require 2 full working days for the process of requesting to medication being ready to collect.
 Please bear this in mind when ordering any monthly medication.

 Dispensing patients can continue to request and collect their medications, including Gabapentin & Pregabalin from our dispensaries at Roche, Bugle & St. Dennis.
 The prescriptions will be valid for 28 days from the date of issue in line with other Schedule 3 controlled drugs.
 Please contact the prescription teams available on all sites if you require any further information.

-The Clays Practice is launching a Patient Participation Group (PPG)
+The Clays Practice has launched a Patient Participation Group (PPG)

 The aim of the PPG is to bring a sense of partnership between the practice and its' patients by acting as representatives of the patient population and creating a better way of connecting general practice with the community it serves.
 They meet on a regular basis to have open and constructive discussions about the services available - always with a view to taking action to make real improvements for both patients and the Practice.

 Benefits of PPG's for patients